Psychosexual Evaluations: An Important Tool in Resolving Many Cases

 Polygraph examinations have not yet reached the level of scientific reliability to be admitted in a criminal trial, but they are used extensively and relied upon in conducting psychosexual evaluations.
 At the Meryhew Law Group we will prepare you to take the polygraph examination—not by helping you tell a better story or to beat the polygraph, but by helping you tell the truth and approach the polygraph with the right attitude.
 We work with only the best polygraph examiners, and we know they are appropriately trained in the use of their assessments and adhere to the applicable standards and ethical guidelines of their profession.Psychological Testing

 Another essential component of a psychosexual evaluation is a battery of psychological testing.
-Typically this involves several hours of test taking, and tests that focus on general psychological well being as well as tests specific to sexual issues.
+Typically, this involves several hours of test taking, and tests that focus on general psychological well-being as well as tests specific to sexual issues.
 At the Meryhew Law Group we review the general nature and approach of these tests with our clients, and help them approach the testing with the right state of mind to insure a more accurate result.Call the Meryhew Law Group Today for a Free Initial Consultation.

 A favorable evaluation can make a critical difference for our clients, and an unfavorable evaluation can have a negative impact on the client’s future.
-At the Meryhew Law Group we have been leaders in developing methods to prepare our client’s for this critical evaluation and to significantly improve their chances of success in this process.
+At the Meryhew Law Group we have been leaders in developing methods to prepare our clients for this critical evaluation and to significantly improve their chances of success in this process.
 Going into the process unprepared, and with the wrong evaluator, can lead to disaster.

 If you have been accused of a sexual offense a psychosexual evaluation may be an important part of your defense.
 At the Meryhew Law Group we will work to prepare you for this process, and to help you get the best possible result.
-You don’t get to try again in you mess this up.
+You don’t get to try again if you mess this up.
 Make sure you are prepared before you take this critical step in your defense.
 Call today for a free initial consultation to discuss how the Meryhew Law Group can help you.